Healthdirect Free Australian health advice you can count on.

 What are the causes of boils?

-Boils are usually caused by infection with the bacteria Staphylococcus aureus.
-This bacteria usually lives on your skin without causing harm, but can infect hair follicles if the skin is broken.
-The infection can spread to other parts of your body, or to other people.
+Sometimes the Staphylococcus aureus bacteria infect hair follicles.
+This can happen if your skin is broken.
+The infection can spread to other parts of your body.
+It can also spread to other people.

-Anyone can develop a boil.
-You are more at risk if:
+Anyone can get a boil.
+You're more at risk if:

 An illustration showing a healthy hair follicle on the left, compared to one infected on the right.
 Leading to a pus filled lump.